-A sixth significant event occurred early this year, but had no affect on certification, design, or construction.
+Another significant event occurred in 2019, but had no affect on certification, design, or construction.
 On June 8, 2019, the Mississippi River at St. Louis reached a flood elevation of 45.93 ft., the second highest elevation ever recorded.
-It was a 100-Year Flood event and the river remained above flood stage for a record length of time of 124 days.
-Three record flood events, in less than three years, confirm the need for the work the Council is completing for the 100-Year accreditation and ultimately for the 500-Year Authorized Level.
+It was a 100-Year Flood event and the river remained above flood stage for a record length of time of 126 days.
+Three record flood events, in less than three years, confirm the need for the work the Council completed for the 100-Year accreditation and will complete for the 500-Year Authorized Level.